 1. Fabric type – synthetics like nylon and polyester are more likely to generate static cling in the dryer from the friction as they tumble back and forth.

-3. Dry air – usually a problem in the winter when there is less humidity in the air.
+3. Dry air – usually a problem in the winter when there is less humidity.

 1. Reduce your drying time by 5-10 minutes.

 When items are completely dry and no moisture remains, this invites static electricity into the mix.
 Allow clothes to dry only until they’re slightly damp – tumbling around for excessive amounts of time in the dry heat increases static and increases your energy costs.
 Some dryers allow you to set the level of drying using a sensor to tell how dry the clothes are.
 Try setting it to less dry vs. normal.
 You should find most of your clothes are dry enough to fold.
 Plus hanging shirts and pants for the last stage of their drying helps wrinkles fall out and can reduce the need for ironing.

 2. Dry Synthetic fabrics separately